 The medical term for not eating enough food is ‘anorexia’ and it can be a problem in all animals including humans.
 However, in cats, it is especially dangerous.
 When a cat does not eat, their body has to use fat reserves to keep them alive.
 The fat has to be processed by the liver before it can be used to make energy and this requires a supply of protein.
 The problem is that by not eating, they do not have enough protein available to process the fat and the liver becomes overwhelmed.
 A condition called hepatic lipidosis develops which can lead to liver failure and can be fatal.

 If you spot any of the symptoms of anorexia in your cat, you must get them to a vet right away.
 The common symptoms are a failure to eat, sudden weight loss, jaundice, shortness of breath and distension of their abdomen (tummy).
 It is very dangerous for a cat to go without food for longer than three days so you need to keep an eye on them.
+Take a look at our review of cat food for weight loss for more info.

 Causes of Anorexia in Cats